 In 2017, WSUT was awarded new contracts with Petrobras for three vessels, one of which will provide platform support and oil spill recovery services, and the other two vessels provide shallow-water diving support services.

 To access the Wilson Sons Ultratug Offshore Vessel Joint Venture’s website, click here.

 Wilson Sons Agency

 Wilson Sons Agency began operations in 1837 as the Company’s first business.
-It is the largest independent shipping agency in the country, operating in Brazil’s main ports.
-It provides services and commercial representation for shipowners, and has exclusive representatives in Europe and the U.S. in addition to the Company´s own office in Shanghai, China.
+It is one of the largest independent shipping agencies in the country, operating in Brazil’s main ports.
+It provides services and commercial representation for shipowners and has exclusive representatives in Europe and the U.S. in addition to its own office in Shanghai, China.

 Shipping Agency manages equipment logistics, boarding documents and the scheduling of regular (liner) and non-regular (tramp) ships.
 Its expertise extends to preparing documents related to sea transport, logistical management of containers and demurrage (time required for container return) control.